ponmar/filedb/README.md

         python runserver.py --initdb

-- Decide how and when to backup your FileDB data (filedb.db)
+- Decide your backup policy for your FileDB data (filedb.db)

 ## Upgrading ##